Zee1234/BenjaminLottStoryline/arcs/03-around/01-BringingBadTidings.md

 Ben froze.
 He had not been ascending the stairs, certainly.
 But his whole body stopped moving.
 "What?" is all he managed.
 It was not a what of anger, hatred, or malice.
 It was said almost with a puppy dog intonation.

-"The only thing more obviously a ninja that someone in a hairband," she began, "is a person without any chakra signature."
+"The only thing more obviously a ninja than someone in a hairband," she began, "is a person without any chakra signature."

 Ben stood there for a minute, went "Ah", and ascended the stairs.
 The woman left, with her package, and, as Ben would later realize, his leftover clothes.